jtherczeg/cyrus-studio-v2-theme/README.md

 Cyrus Studio v2 - based on The Bootstrap Themes' HTML theme
 ===============

-Cyrus Studio Portfolio is a one page portfolio theme, using the Bootstrap 3 framework, converted from a HTML theme for OctoberCMS, without any 3rd party dependencies.
+Cyrus Studio v2 is a free, responsive one page portfolio theme, using the Bootstrap 3 framework, converted from a HTML theme for OctoberCMS, without any 3rd party dependencies.
 Best suitable for corporate homepages with client testimonials and introducing the team members.

 Features
 --------